 FAQs About Synology NAS

 Synology offers a lot of options for backing up your device, including to local volumes, external devices, other Synology systems, rsync servers, or public cloud services like Backblaze B2.
 The best way to back up your Synology NAS depends on many different factors, but the most important thing to remember is that you should follow a 3-2-1 backup strategy.
 That means keeping three copies of your data on two different media (i.e. devices) with one off-site.
-Backing up to the cloud is a great option for handling your off-site backups.
+Backing up to the cloud is a great option for data redundancy and long-term protection when handling your off-site backups.

 Yes, with Hyper Backup, you can set up automatic backups to many public clouds, including Backblaze B2.
 It offers incremental backups to help you manage your storage footprint.
 After your initial backup, using incremental backups means only files that have been changed will be updated.